Legal Standards for Asbestos

 A national ban on the importation, storage, supply, sale, installation or re-use of any product containing asbestos was introduced in December 2003.

-The consolidated OHS regulation came into effect in Victoria on July 1, 2007.
+The new OHS regulations came into effect in Victoria on July 18, 2017.

 The Regulations cover in situ asbestos, demolition and refurbishment.
+They also cover asbestos dust.
 They impose responsibilities and duties on employers, occupiers, self-employed people, designers, manufacturers, importers, suppliers and employees.
-The regulations also cover a number of asbestos-related activities that are carried out in workplaces.
+In addition, the regulations cover a number of asbestos-related activities that are carried out in workplaces.

-There are now two Compliance Codes for Asbestos:
+There are two Compliance Codes for Asbestos - but these are currently being updated:

 The Exposure Standard